Advisory Committee: There is a role for an Advisory Committee. However, it is not to take the place of the Board.

 Some companies appoint knowledgeable people to an Advisory Committee to gain the benefit of their expertise without exposing them to the liabilities and routine requirements of Directors.
 Typically, however, in tech start-ups, there is little bandwidth among management, while running the company and reporting to the Board, to properly prepare an Advisory Committee to delve into important issues.
 Communication tends to be one-on-one with Advisors without the benefit of discussions that can generate a better solution.
 While expert Advisors can often provide valuable input on specific issues, the Committee is usually not as effective as it could be.1

-An advisor if helpful, but a Board for certain.
+An advisor if helpful, but a Board is for certain.

 1 In biotechnology and medical device companies, the scientific and/or medical advisory committee is typically better organized and serves a meaningful purpose.